nickalreadyinuse/alpinefaction/README.md

 Level/mod development:
 * DDS texture support
 * OGG audio support
-* New events for use in maps
+* Many new event scripting objects for use crafting logic in maps
+* Support for dynamic lights in maps
+* Removed legacy PS2 compatibility measures that resulted in decreased map performance
 * Access for many hardcoded settings to be customized in mods
 * Support for custom HUDs and translation packs as clientside mods
 * Ability to use custom meshes in multiplayer